alekksander/nicotine-plus-icon-sets/README.md

 # Note
-For now it contains only one set — suitable for Numix theme (https://github.com/numixproject/), but in future i will try to cover more popular themes.
+For now it contains only one set — suitable for Numix-circle theme (https://github.com/numixproject/numix-icon-theme-circle), but in future i will try to cover more popular themes.
 Contributions are highly welcome.